cosmo-ray/yirl/README.md

 supportted scripting languages are lua, C(with tinycc), scheme(s7), javascript(quickjs), php 5.3 (ph7) and yb(YIRL own asm) feel free to add your language :).

 # License:
+Dual-lisence GPL/LGPL
-YIRL is licensed under the LGPL license, the idea behind that, is that you can add a modules under the license you want, but if you make a modification to the engine, you need to share it.

-Note that libperl is under GPL, so if you use yirl with libperl, I guess YIRL became GPLed.
+YIRL is licensed under the LGPL license, the idea behind that, is that you can add a modules under the license you want, but if you make a modification to the engine, you need to share it. but libperl is under GPL, so if you use yirl with libperl, I guess YIRL became GPLed.
+You can use `--disable-perl` when `./configure`

 # Tree:

 * include: headers